rwc3030/trading_scripts_library_001/product_management_plan.md

 - Generate revenue through premium features or subscriptions for advanced functionalities.
 - Build a strong brand presence in the trading community by providing valuable resources and tools.
 - Continuously update the library with new strategies and ideas to keep users engaged and returning to the platform.

+## User Feedback and Future Improvements
+- **Gather user feedback on the deployed application.**
+- **Identify new features or improvements based on feedback and requirements.**
+- **New Goals:**
+  - Implement a user feedback system to gather insights.
+  - Develop a feature request board for users to suggest improvements.
+  - Enhance the user interface based on usability testing results.